DUNE/computing-training-basics-short/_episodes/03-data-management.md

 ---
 title: Data Management
-teaching: 45
+teaching: 60
 exercises: 0
+questions:
 - What are the data management tools and software for DUNE?
 - How are different software versions handled?
 - What are the best data management practices?
 objectives:
-- Learn how to access data from DUNE Data Catalog
+- Learn how to access data from DUNE Data Catalog.
-- Understand the roles of the tools UPS, mrb and CVMFS
+- Understand the roles of the tools UPS, mrb and CVMFS.
 keypoints:
 - SAM and Rucio are data handling systems used by the DUNE collaboration to retrieve data.
 - Staging is a necessary step to make sure files are on disk in dCache (as opposed to only on tape).